 Imaging studies in humans show that pridopidine enters the brain and spinal cord, where it activates a protein called the sigma-1 receptor (S1R).

-The S1R is highly expressed in the brain where it regulates several cellular mechanisms common to neurodegenerative diseases such as HD and ALS.
+The S1R is broadly expressed in the brain and central nervous system, particularly in the spinal cord, brain stem, basal ganglia, cortex, and cerebellum, where it regulates several cellular mechanisms commonly impaired in neurodegenerative diseases, such as HD and ALS.

 Activation of the S1R by pridopidine enhances the clearance of toxic proteins, increases energy production, and reduces cellular stress and inflammation.